architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 The functions created by the `@ws` pragma handle events from a WebSocket client.

-* Connect - This function is invoked when a websocket client connects to the application
+* Connect - This function is invoked when a WebSocket client connects to the application
 * Default - This function is invoked when a websocket client sends a message to the application
 * Disconnect - This function is invoked when a websocket client disconnects from your application